BEFORE THE OFFICE OF PUBLIC INSTRUCTION

 TO: All Concerned Persons

-1. The Office of Public Instruction intends to establish an independent negotiated rulemaking committee to amend ARM 10.56.101 pertaining to the policies and procedures for standardized test administration using the required statewide assessments and to consult on the preparation of an economic impact statement.
+1. The Office of Public Instruction intends to establish an independent negotiated rulemaking committee to amend ARM 10.55.701 requiring a policy for implementation of a plan for all hazard emergency and response plans and to consult on the preparation of an economic impact statement.
 This negotiated rulemaking process is required by 20-7-101, MCA (2017).

 2. The independent negotiated rulemaking committee will consider issues for the purpose of reaching a consensus on the proposed rule amendment requiring schools to adopt a policy for implementation of all hazard emergency and response plans.

-3. Interests that are likely to be significantly affected by the proposed rulemaking are those related to accredited Montana K-12 schools of all sizes.
+3. Interests that are likely to be significantly affected by the proposed rule are those related to Montana K-12 public schools of all sizes.

-4. The individuals proposed to represent state agencies on the negotiated rulemaking committee are: Susie Hedalen, Deputy Superintendent for Education Services, Office of Public Instruction; Linda Vrooman Peterson, Accreditation and Educator Preparation Division Administrator, Office of Public Instruction; the State Assessment Director, Office of Public Instruction; Ashley McGrath, NAEP State Coordinator, Office of Public Instruction; Colet Bartow, Content Standards and Instruction Division Administrator, Office of Public Instruction; Kyle A. Moen, Chief Legal Counsel, Office of Public Instruction; and Peter Donovan, Executive Director, Board of Public Education.
+4. The individuals proposed to represent state agencies on the negotiated rulemaking committee are: Timothy Tharp, Deputy Superintendent, Office of Public Instruction; Linda Vrooman Peterson, Accreditation and Educator Preparation Division Administrator, Office of Public Instruction; Tracy Moseman, Director of Coordinate School Health, Office of Public Instruction; Karin Olsen Billings, Health Enhancement and Safety Division Administrator, Office of Public Instruction; Kyle A. Moen, Chief Legal Counsel, Office of Public Instruction; and Peter Donovan, Executive Director, Board of Public Education.

 5. The agency is seeking applications from interested parties to serve on the committee.
-The agency will seek individuals likely to be significantly affected by the proposed rule amendment, including individuals from the following groups: school district trustees, K-12 school administrators, K-12 teachers and counselors, K-12 curriculum directors, K-12 testing coordinators, parents, and taxpayers.
+The agency will seek individuals likely to be significantly affected by the proposed rule amendment, including individuals from the following groups: school district trustees, K-12 school administrators, K-12 teachers and counselors, school clerks/business officials and IT personnel, nurses and special education service providers, parents, taxpayers, law enforcement, and county/state disaster and emergency service coordinators.
 Members of the committee will be selected based on the following criteria:

 district and school size